pouriap/Grabby/README.md

-# Download Grab - A WebExtension Addon For Firefox
+# Grabby - A Firefox Addon

-Download Grab is an addon that lets you download files with external download managers.
-(In the future it will also support grabbing media).
+Grabby is a Firefox addon that lets you download files using external download managers.
+It also lets you download videos from streaming sites.
+It aims to provide the same functionality that the **FlashGot** addon provided.

-It override's Firefox's default download dialog and lets you choose which download manager you want to download your file with, or if you want to download with the browser's built-in downloader.
+It override's Firefox's default download dialog and lets you choose which download manager you want to download your file with.

 There's also a list that holds a history of recently "grabbed" downloads which can be accessed by clicking on the addons toolbar button.